 Shooting stars are commonly seen at this time of year.
-Those that are seen on the night of Saint Lawrence are believed to be 'sparks' from the fire of the saint's execution.
+According to legend and superstition, the shooting stars that are seen on the night of Saint Lawrence are believed to be the saint's tears.

 Saint Lawrence is called San Lorenzo in Italian.
 He is the patron saint of Rome.